GSto/digital-garden/notes/prolific creation.md

 When I joined Devanooga and saw someone who was consistently shipping [crazy side projects](https://thiccdavis.club/), I knew I had to talk to them.
 Then, I saw the theme come up again and again.

 Philip Morgan published every day.
 By writing and publishing, he was able to iterate on ideas and cultivate expertise quickly.
 Itamar talked about it in terms of productivity.
 Shawn Wang spoke about it in terms of learning in public.
 Tom spoke about writing as a way to explore ideas.

-Shipping often is one of the fastest ways to gain expertise.

-Creating more helps you see where've you been, so that you may better see where to go next.

-The function of most work is to better inform the creator how the make the few pieces of work that will matter.

 ### Related episodes